BYLAWS AS AMENDED

 14.01 If any provisions of the Articles of Incorporation or these Bylaws herein contained shall be susceptible of two or more interpretations, the interpretations which shall most appropriately be in accord with the purposes and intents hereof shall govern.
 Furthermore, should any provisions contained in the Articles of Incorporation or Bylaws be deemed illegal, such illegality shall affect that provision only and shall not invalidate any other provisions therein.

-15.02 Indemnification: This Corporation shall indemnify any present or former Director, Officer, Employee, Member or Volunteer of this Corporation, and each such person who is serving or who has served, at the request of this Corporation as a Director, Officer, Partner, Trustee, Employee or Agent of another corporation, partnership, joint venture, trust, other enterprise or Employee benefit plan to the fullest extent possible against expenses, including attorneys’ fees, judgments, penalties, fines, settlements and reasonable expenses, actually incurred by such Director or person relating to his conduct as a Director, Officer, Partner, Employee or Agent of another corporation, partnership, joint venture, trust, other enterprise, or Employee benefit plan, except that the mandatory indemnification required by this sentence shall not apply (I) to a breach of the duty of loyalty to the Corporation, (II) for acts or omissions not in good faith or which involve intentional misconduct or knowing violation of the law, or (III) for a transaction from which such person derived an improper personal benefit.
+15.02 Indemnification: This Corporation shall indemnify any present or former Director, Officer, Employee, Member or Volunteer of this Corporation, and each such person who is serving or who has served, at the request of this Corporation as a Director, Officer, Partner, Trustee, Employee or Agent of another corporation, partnership, joint venture, trust, other enterprise or Employee benefit plan to the fullest extent possible against expenses, including attorneys’ fees, judgments, penalties, fines, settlements and reasonable expenses, actually incurred by such Director or person relating to his conduct as a Director, Officer, Partner, Employee or Agent of another corporation, partnership, joint venture, trust, other enterprise, or Employee benefit plan, except that the mandatory indemnification required by this sentence shall not apply (I) to a breach of the duty of loyalty and / or fiduciary duty to the Corporation, (II) for acts or omissions not in good faith or which involve intentional misconduct, fraud or knowing violation of the law, or (III) for a transaction from which such person derived an improper personal benefit.
 The Corporation shall have the authority to procure insurance for such purpose.

 ARTICLE XVI-COMMON AREA

 16.01 The “Common Area” of Sunshine Country Club Estates, as defined in the Subdivision Protective Covenants, and the respective undivided interest therein of each property owner of record shall constitute freehold estate, and it is hereby stipulated that each such undivided interest in the Common Area shall be held and owned together with and may not be encumbered, except as otherwise provided for in these Bylaws.
+(Article X)

 17.01 These Bylaws are set forth to comply with the requirements of the Texas Non-Profit Corporation Act and the Protective Covenants of Sunshine Country Club Estates.
 In case these Bylaws conflict with provisions of said Act or said Protective Covenants, it is agreed and accepted the provisions of the Texas Non-Profit Act and the Protective Covenants of Sunshine Country Club Estates shall govern.